Transverse Myelitis: Symptoms, Diagnosis, and Management

 • Hip, knee, and ankle PROM flexion/extension x5 bilaterally during breaks

-• (+) ankle circles (AROM) clockwise and counterclockwise x5 each on the BAPS board at level 2
+• (+) Ankle circles (AROM) clockwise and counterclockwise x5 each on the BAPS board at level 2

-• (+) gait training in parallel bars:
+• (+) Gait training in parallel bars:

 • Heel → toe rocking on the right foot to address foot Drop